alvintan626/c-p-and-e-final-project-spring-2018/README.md

 http://www.instructables.com/id/CleanBOT/

-**Include a link to your final showcase one-pager here in PDF format.**
+**A link to our final showcase one-pager in PDF format can be found in the rest of this repository.**

 Tutorials, comments, videos, magazine articles - anything you found that helps you understand your project.